perryatdmg/basic_python/README.md

     python3 -m venv .venv
     source .venv/bin/activate

+## python_essentials with pytest
+> **python_essentials** can be used with the three most popular Python unit test case frameworks but this one is using pytest by default.
+Therefore, (once you have your environment setup) you should add pytest to your environment:

+    pip install -U pytest

 ## Why use an IDE?
 > The following are examples of (pytest) debugging Python inside Visual Studio Code: